Compendium solar spectrum formation: RT basics

 \paragraphrr{Bound-free redistribution} Bound-free transitions are similar to bound-bound transitions and may be described by the same rate equations \RTSApage{68}{Sect.\,3.2.3}.
 Resonance scattering (radiative up and down in the same transition, pairs {\bf b}, {\bf c}, {\bf f}, {\bf g}) is also the same except that the bound-free spectral extent is much wider and that recombination catches an electron as a fresh sample of the kinetic energy distribution without remembering the energy of the electron kicked out in preceding ionization, hence pairwise only memory of ionization to the threshold but not of the excess above it.
 Therefore there is always CRD over the ionization edge.

 A particular case is bound-free scattering of EUV line photons imaged in narrow bands as by EIT, TRACE, AIA.
-They may be extincted in bound-free photo-ionization of \HI, \HeI\ or \HeII, most likely followed by spontaneous photo-recombination because the colliding-particle and suited-photon densities are too low for other bound-free equivalents than scattering pair {\bf b}.
-Through CRD such a bound-free scattered photon not only gets a random redirection but also a new wavelength, most likely near the ionization threshold (probability for \HI\ given by Kramers $\nu^{-3}$ decay \RTSApage{45}{Eq.\,2.74}), hence far from the line.
-Bound-free scattering so redirects radiation out of the line of sight and also out of the passband; it may locally darken the narrow-band image (often misnamed ``absorption'') \rrendnote{dark EUV features}{note:rain}{ When you see the same black features on bright backgrounds (on the disk but outside no-emissivity coronal holes) in multiple EUV wavelengths then out-of-the-passband scattering is the most probable mechanism.
-Cartoon in \SSXpage{10} (where ``volume blocking'' is a bad misnomer); I drew it as \linkrjrpage{1999ASPC..184..181R}{12}{Fig.\,10} of \citetads{1999ASPC..184..181R} to answer a TRACE question by C.J.\,Schrijver.
+They may be extincted in bound-free photo-ionization of \HI, \HeI\ or \HeII, most likely followed by spontaneous photo-recombination because the colliding-particle and suited-photon densities are too low for other bound-free equivalents than the one for scattering pair {\bf b}.
+Through CRD over the edge such a bound-free scattered photon not only gets a random redirection but also a new wavelength, most likely near the ionization threshold (probability for \HI\ given by Kramers $\nu^{-3}$ decay \RTSApage{45}{Eq.\,2.74}), hence far from the line.
+Bound-free scattering so redirects radiation out of the line of sight and also out of the instrument passband; it may locally darken narrow-band images\footnote{Often misnamed ``absorption'' instead of extinction from misinterpretation as ``true'' absorption as does radiation-blocking Mercury in transit.} \rrendnote{dark EUV features}{note:rain}{ When you see the same black features on bright backgrounds (on the disk but outside no-emissivity coronal holes) in multiple EUV wavelengths then out-of-the-passband scattering is the most probable mechanism.
+Cartoon in \SSXpage{10} (where ``volume blocking'' is a silly misnomer); I drew it as \linkrjrpage{1999ASPC..184..181R}{12}{Fig.\,10} of \citetads{1999ASPC..184..181R} to answer a TRACE question by C.J.\,Schrijver.
 It shows that when black features are also present in \HeI\,584\,\AA\ images (not in AIA alas) the agent is photoionization in the \HI\ Lyman continuum.
 For shorter wavelengths the agent can also be \HeI\ or \HeII\ ionization (\cf\ \citeads{2014ApJ...782...87C}).